Our Campus

 Larsen House

 The Larsen House is home to the Student Life offices including the dean of students, residence life director and student activities director.
-The Larsen House was home to the fourteenth university president, Dr. Dale R. Larsen and his family until the early 1970's.
+The Larsen House was home to the fourteenth university president, Dr. Dale R. Larsen and his family until the mid-1970s.

 Student Life Office